fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 This structure can be familiar to you, but it suffers from DCL.
-If for some reason the `post1` is no longer needed and it disappears, it is really provable that the `helper.spec.js` file will be removed after a failing test but those `assets` related to `post1` will be forgotten forever.
+If for some reason the `post1` is no longer needed and it disappears, it is really probable that the `helper.spec.js` file will be removed after a failing test but those `assets` related to `post1` will be forgotten forever.

 Check this other example: